 Hank was also in the air force, but his career path separated from my dad’s.
 I suspect he was in military intelligence, because they were stationed all over the world.
 They had no children.

 Eventually he finished his career in Washington DC.
 (Military intelligence and the diplomatic corps are a natural fit.)
 They lived in Arlington, Virginia, which is right across the Potomac from DC and, more significantly, the location of the Pentagon.

-When I was a sophomore in high school, my parents drove me to San Francisco and put me on an airplane (possibly my first commercial flight, though I’d flown in small aircraft all my life) all by myself, and I flew to Washington (Dulles National Airport) for my spring break week.
+When I was a freshman in high school, my parents drove me to San Francisco and put me on an airplane (possibly my first commercial flight, though I’d flown in small aircraft all my life) all by myself, and I flew to Washington (Dulles National Airport) for my spring break week.
 April 1969.